MissStrong/ICD2O/Notes/Unit 2/Note 06 - For...Of Loops.md

 function setup() {
   let numbers = [10, 20, 30, 40, 50];

-  for (n of numbers) { // the loop is executed once per number, which we named n
+  for (let n of numbers) { // the loop is executed once per number, which we named n
     print(n); // prints each number in the array one at a time }
 }